 In the last decade, sexual assault crimes have increased by at least 16% while all other violent crime has decreased.
-It is estimated that between 35 and 45 percent of women have been, or will be, sexually assaulted (not only including rape) at some point in their life.
+It is estimated that between 35 and 45 percent of women have been, or will be, sexually assaulted at some point in their life.
 One in 5 women and 1 in 71 men report being raped.
 Often, the perpetrator is known to the victim, and is not a stranger.
 For example, a health care provider might sexually assault a patient.
 Unfortunately, approximately 60 percent of sexual assaults are never reported.
-This is largely due to shame, fear, and stigma as being a victim of a sexual assault.
+This is largely due to shame, fear, and the stigma some might feel about being a victim of a sexual assault.

 If you have been sexually assaulted, you should know there are civil laws that entitle you to compensation.
 Call a sexual assault lawyer in Las Vegas, NV, to learn more now.

 What is Sexual Assault?

 Sexual assault is a broad umbrella term.
 It describes battery, harassment, coercion, stalking, and rape.
-It can be physical, spoken, and include threats.
+It can be physical, verbal, and can include threats.
 In general, any non-consensual or unwanted sexual conduct can be considered a sexual assault.
-The definition of sexual assault varies by state; however, is a crime of some sort in every state.
+The definition of sexual assault varies by state; however, it is a crime of some sort in every state.
 The offender will very likely be prosecuted and can face time in jail or prison.

-Many sexual assault victims may be unaware that they can usually seek damages through civil action; however, many are unaware of this because they were not told.
-As a sexual assault lawyer in Las Vegas, NV, we know too many women, men, and children who were assaulted, but did not take legal action in time.
-The statute of limitations ran out; thus, they were unable to recover compensation for what happened.
-Sadly, this is a very common occurrence in the United States, and has led to an outpour of criticism by organizations, the media, and victims.
+Many sexual assault victims may be unaware that they can usually seek damages through civil actions as well.
+As a sexual assault lawyer in Las Vegas, NV, we know too many women, men, and children who were assaulted but did not take legal action in time.
+The statute of limitations ran out and they were unable to recover compensation for what happened.
+Sadly, this is a very common occurrence in the United States, and has led to an outpour of criticism by advocacy groups, the media, and victims.
 Please, do not delay in getting started.
-Call a Las Vegas, Nevada sexual assault lawyer from Eglet Adams to explore your rights and options.
+Call a Las Vegas, Nevada, sexual assault lawyer from Eglet Adams to explore your rights and options.